 1. Nano Hearing Aids

-With the most positive reviews, Nano Hearing Aids are available in seven models and can be purchased online, directly from the company website.
+Nano Hearing Aids are available in seven models with the most positive reviews and can be purchased online, directly from the company website.
 The various models are very affordable, light to wear, and discreet.
-High-quality sound and excellent customer service ensure that they remain a popular choice.
+High-quality sound and excellent customer success team ensure that they remain a popular choice.

-They are easy to purchase, without needing to visit an audiologist, because no matter the level of hearing loss, users can adjust sound with the volume setting.
+They are easy to purchase, without needing to visit an audiologist, because users can adjust the sound with the volume setting no matter the level of hearing loss.
 When delivered they also include various earbud sizes to ensure that the user can choose the best one for a snug fit.

 Popular Nano models include:

 One of their advanced models is the Nano Sigma with wireless app-controlled technology.
 The settings can be adjusted and it has many environment modes.
-The Nano X2R is rechargeable and background noise reduction makes this a popular model.
-Their Nano CIC models are discreet and come in two models, the one is rechargeable with 16-hour battery life on a 2-hour charge.
+The [gcontent single-link-x2r] is rechargeable and background noise reduction makes this a popular model.
+The [gcontent single-link-cicd] and [gcontent single-link-cica] models are discreet and come in two models.

 Coming in second with positive reviews, Eargo has three models that are designed for comfort.
 These are also affordable and discreet and the speaker buds are designed for a comfortable fit.
 All models are rechargeable.
 These models are all available on their online site and can be bought directly.